 Here are some of the most popular vining succulents out there:

 • String of pearls.
-This is one plant that can be found in multiple shapes: string of bananas and string of nickels are close cousins, so there are some options out there.
-What makes this succulent so special is that it has long tendrils that feature dozens of little bead leaves, which can grow to be over three feet long.
+This is one plant that can be found in multiple shapes: a string of bananas and a string of nickels are close cousins, so there are some options out there.
+What makes this succulent so special is its long tendrils that feature dozens of little bead leaves, which can grow over three feet long.

 They can either be left to grow, or draped back over the top of a pot to roto and produce even more tendrils.
 This plant needs to be in a hanging basket or near an edge so that it can grow long!